Sergei Osipov (artist): 1970–1985

-By opinion of Svetlana Makhlina, small landscapes of Sergei Osipov are endowed with extraordinary power of influence on the audience.
+Small landscapes of Sergei Osipov are endowed with extraordinary power of influence on the audience.
 And the point here is not only that the painter, using the image of nature in its many manifestations, creates landscapes that are consonant with the mental state of man.
 In all his works, the theme of the Motherland is revealed, sung by the artist with great filial love.
 And this is quite difficult, because raising a big topic and making it close and understandable in the landscape genre is very and very difficult.

 Through all creativity of Osipov, the thought of continuity, of spiritual and cultural inheritance passes.
 In his works, the national past is not inseparable from the present.
 With his works, the author, as it were, confirms the idea that the beauty created by the ancestors does not lose its significance over time.
 She retains the ability to beneficially influence people and should be included in the spiritual life of contemporaries.

 His style of this time similar of a light semi-Cubism.
 These paintings are nominated Osipov of the leading artists of the Leningrad school, who made his own contribution to its identity and significance.